siroken3/cronng/SPEC.md

 ### POST /procs

-Start a process specified by JOB_ID.
+Start a process specified by id.

 The following JSON is request-body example.